mcu-tools/mcuboot/docs/design.md

 ## Boot Swap Types

-When the device first boots under normal circumstances, there is an up-to-date firmware image in slot 0, which mcuboot can validate and then chain-load.
+When the device first boots under normal circumstances, there is an up-to-date firmware image in primary slot, which mcuboot can validate and then chain-load.
 In this case, no image swaps are necessary.
-During device upgrades, however, new candidate images are present in slot 1, which mcuboot must swap into slot 0 before booting as discussed above.
+During device upgrades, however, new candidate images are present in secondary slot, which mcuboot must swap into primary slot before booting as discussed above.

 Upgrading an old image with a new one by swapping can be a two-step process.
 In this process, mcuboot performs a "test" swap of image data in flash and boots